-4.84.11 Identify the Independent Practice Associations (IPA), Medical Groups, clinics or health centers terminated between January 1, 2013-2014 and December 31, 2013-2014, including any IPAs or Medical Groups, Federally Qualified Health Centers or community clinics that had a break in maintaining a continuous contract during this period.
-Indicate reason for termination: non-agreement on rates, non-compliance with contract provisions, re-design of network, other (explain).
+4.8 Identify the Independent Practice Associations (IPA), Medical Groups, clinics or health centers terminated between January 1, 2013 and December 31, 2013, including any IPAs or Medical Groups, 340B Providers (including hospitals), Federally Qualified Health Centers or community clinics that had a break in maintaining a continuous contract during this period.

-Total Number of Contracted IPA/Medical Groups/Clinics (provide information by region, market or city):
+Total Number of Contracted IPA/Medical Groups/Clinics:

-Total Number of Terminated IPA/Medical Groups/Clinics between 1/1/13-12/31/131/1/2014 - 12/31/2014:
+Total Number of Terminated IPA/Medical Groups/Clinics between 1/1/13-12/31/13:

-Name of Terminated IPA/Medical Group/Clinic Region, Market, or City Terminated by Issuer or IPA/Medical Group/Clinics Reason for Termination Percent of network change/ disruption (# of total entities / # terminated entities)
+Name of Terminated IPA/Medical Group/Clinic Terminated by Issuer or IPA/Medical Group/Clinics

-4.9 4.12 Do you perform provider efficiency profiling? □ Yes □ No If yes, provide sample calculations showing how an individual Provider is ranked relative to its peers for efficiency profiling, your appeals and correction process.
-Please include an explanation of how your provider ranking methodology comports with the Patient Charter, which can be accessed at http://healthcaredisclosure.org/docs/files/PatientCharter.pdf - 4.13 What non-financial incentives are used to encourage Members to enhance value by use of lower cost and/or higher quality Providers?
-Non-financial incentives may include, for example: incentive gifts to encourage completion of Health Assessments, making information available in print or online to members to inform care decisions, encouraging use of providers with high profile scores or encouraging member choice of Centers of Excellence programs or other preferred providers for services.
-(Check all that apply) □ Non-financial incentives not used ☐ Information on provider quality and/or costs made available to members through employer, health plan, or other sources □ Other (describe) Is Applicant willing to add a reference to "Choosing Wisely" to its member materials to support member access to information on shared decision options?
-Choosing Wisely information can be accessed at www.choosingwisely.org □ Yes □ No 4.14 For Plan Year 2016, describe your plans for network development by proposed Covered California product or plan.
-This description of intended network development should be consistent with the network filings that will be filed with the appropriate regulator.
-4.14.1 Do you anticipate making significant changes to your current network(s) that could be described as narrow network or tiered networks?
-Anticipate making significant changes ☐ Yes ☐ No 4.14.2 If yes to 4.4.1, describe any plans for network narrowing, by product.
+4.9 Do you perform provider profiling?

+🗆 No

+If yes, provide sample calculations showing how an individual Provider is ranked relative to its peers for efficiency profiling, your appeals and correction process.
+Please include an explanation of how your provider ranking methodology comports with the Patient Charter, which can be accessed at http://healthcaredisclosure.org/docs/files/PatientCharter.pdf.

+4.10 Describe your plans for network development in 2015 and 2016.
+Do you anticipate making significant changes to your current commercial network that could be described as narrow network or tiered networks, or changes to your formulary?
+Would you be willing to modify this plan to include Exchange-specific sites?

+Anticipate making significant changes 🗆 Yes 🗆 No Willing to modify these plans 🗆 Yes 🗆 No

-4.14.3 Describe any plans for network tiering, by product, and include description of financial impact to consumer.
-Discuss how network tiering will be consistent with Covered California's standard benefit designs.
-4.14.4 Will Covered California enrollees in Applicant's EPO and PPO networks have access to providers in both the EPO and PPO without restriction or financial penalty? □ Yes □ No If yes, provide description of Covered California enrollee access between EPO and PPO networks and indicate the geographic regions which that will be impacted.
-4.14.5 Describe any plans for network expansion, by product, including the addition of medical systems.
-4.14.6 Describe any plans for other network changes that will affect Covered California products or enrollees.
-1.11 What non-financial incentives are used to encourage Members to enhance value by use of lower cost and/or higher quality Providers?
-(Check all that apply) Non-financial incentives not used Information on provider quality and/or costs made available to members through employer, health plan, or other sources Other (describe) 4.152 Applicant must confirm that, if certified, Contracted QHP shall, at a minimum, document its plans to If Applicant is selected as a certified Qualified Health Plan QHP) applicant must make available to Plan Enrollees information provided for public use, as it becomes available, that reflects the CMS Hospital Compare Program and CMS Physician Quality Reporting System, or Health Resources and Services Administration (HRSA) Uniform Data System as appropriate.
-Contracted Once certified, QHP shall report how it is or intends to make provider specific cost and quality information available by region, and the processes by which it updates the information.
-Yes,- Applicant confirmeds it will make information available to enrollees and acknowledges expectation to make specific cost and quality data available. □ No, not confirmed
+4.11 What non-financial incentives are used to encourage Members to enhance value by use of lower cost and/or higher quality Providers?
+(Check all that apply)

+Non-financial incentives not used

+□ Information on provider quality and/or costs made available to members through employer, health plan, or other sources

+□ Other (describe)

+4.12 Applicant must confirm that, if certified, Contracted QHP shall, at a minimum, document its plans to make available to Plan Enrollees information provided for public use, as it becomes available, that reflects the CMS Hospital Compare Program and CMS Physician Quality Reporting System, or Health Resources and Services Administration (HRSA) Uniform Data System as appropriate.
+Contracted QHP shall report how it is or intends to make provider specific cost and quality information available by region, and the processes by which it updates the information.
-- 4.163 How have you Covered California has a mission to improve health care quality.
-Many new models of health care delivery are being developed to improve health care quality.
-Describe applicant's efforts, if any, to structured provider networks to drive improved quality. - 4.16.1 Please describe efforts to improve care for the following three domains:

-1) Access for all enrollees, 2) access for enrollees with chronic conditions and

-3) implementation of new models for cost-efficiency. - 4.16.2 Will these programs be available for Covered California enrollees as of January 2016? - 4.16.3 If you have not implemented any such programs, how might you approach this for the Exchange? - 4.16.4 Identify the strategies you have implemented or intend to implement to promote access and care coordination:
+4.13 How have you structured provider networks to drive improved quality for enrollees with chronic conditions and cost-efficiency and enhance access?
+If you have not done so, how might you approach this for the Exchange?
+Identify the strategies you have implemented or intend to implement in order to promote access and care coordination:

-Ш Accountable Care Organizations (ACO) Patient Centered Medical Homes (PCMH) The use of a patient-centered, team-based approach to care delivery and member engagement A focus on additional primary care recruitment, use of Advanced Practice Clinicians (nurse practitioners, physician assistants, certified nurse midwives) and development of new primary care and specialty clinics A focus on expanding primary care access through payment systems and strategies The use of an intensive outpatient care programs (e.g. "Ambulatory ICU") for enrollees with complex chronic conditions The use of qualified health professionals to deliver coordinated patient education and health maintenance support, with a proven approach for improving care for high-risk and vulnerable populations Support of physician and patient engagement in shared decision-making; Providing patient access to their personal health information Promoting team care The use of telemedicine
+- Accountable Care Organizations (ACO) - Patient Centered Medical Homes (PCMH) - The use of a patient-centered, team-based approach to care delivery and member engagement - A focus on additional primary care recruitment, use of Advanced Practice Clinicans (nurse practitioners, physician assistants, certified nurse midwives) mid-level practitioners and development of new primary care and specialty clinics - A focus on expanding primary care access through payment systems and strategies - The use of an intensive outpatient care programs (e.g. "Ambulatory ICU") for enrollees with complex chronic conditions - The use of qualified health professionals to deliver coordinated patient education and health maintenance support, with a proven approach for improving care for high-risk and vulnerable populations - □ Support of physician and patient engagement in shared decision-making; - Providing patient access to their personal health information - Promoting team care

-Promoting the use of remote patient monitoring
+- □ The use of telemedicine - Promoting the use of remote patient monitoring